daidezhi/geometricVofExt/README.md

 ## Acknowledgment

+This work builds upon the isoAdvector geometric VOF method developed by Dr. Johan Roenby and collaborators.
+We gratefully acknowledge their contribution to open-source interface-capturing methods and recognize isoAdvector as the foundation for the development of the SimPLIC algorithm and the solvers in this repository.

 This work was initially funded by the U.S. Department of Energy High-Performance Computing for Energy Innovation (HPC4EI) program, support for this program was provided by the U.S. DOE Office of Science, Office of Fossil Energy, Office of Energy Efficiency & Renewable Energy.